mbilab/Web-tutorial/unit/preprocessor/README.md

 Moreover, Variables, Nesting, and Mixins are powerful feature of sass.

 * Complie your first sass
+  You can find the `app.css` in dist directory.
 ```
 $ ./node_modules/.bin/node-sass app/app.sass -o dist/ --watch
 ```